 Remote-mount navigation systems

 The navigation module is basically a box that needs to be installed somewhere out of the way.
 Today's navigation modules are typically compact enough to be installed in the glove compartment, often with some sort of velcro fasteners to keep them in place.
+They usually have a memory card slot or USB input to receive map updates.
 The GPS antenna runs off the module, and can usually be mounted on the dash.
 The module requires battery and ground connections, just like the stereo.

-Newer add-on navigation modules like the Pioneer AVIC-U280 are compact enough to fit into the glove compartment of most vehicles.
+Newer add-on navigation modules are compact enough to fit into the glove compartment of most vehicles.